jamesdbloom/base_spring_mvc_web_application/README.md

 Base Spring MVC Web Application
 ===============================

-This project is a base Spring MVC web application that can be used as a starting point to build any Spring MVC application.
+This project is a very simple base Spring MVC web application that can be used as a starting point to build any Spring MVC application.
 It was created to help the initial phase of starting a new project and wiring together the basic elements.
 In particular it contains the best practices in a number of areas as follows:

 - Spring Configuration Best Practices
   - JavaConfig configuration (where possible - i.e. everything except Spring Security)
-  - Spring Security
+  - Spring Security (with custom login page)
 - View / Client Best Practices
   - Hierachical freemarker (to split up / modularise views)
   - CSS at top